 Eligibility criteria don’t change if citizenship is acquired by descent or by marriage.

 Finally, the decree aims to safeguard Italians in the UK by reinforcing consular services and simplifying registration procedures.

-Funds will be provided for more staff at consulates in Britain, which are burdened by requests with long delays for delivering new documents.
+Funds will be provided for more staff at consulates in Britain, which are currently engulfed by requests with long delays for delivering new documents.

-As regards the enrollment in the Register of Italians Abroad (AIRE), individuals will be considered registered from the date they send the required documents to the consulate, without waiting for the formal confirmation from the town of origin.
+As regards the enrollment in the Register of Italians Abroad (AIRE), individuals will be considered registered from the date the consulate receives the required documents, instead of waiting for formal confirmation from the town of origin.

-The decree was published on March 25 and must be turned into law by parliament within two months.
-After the approval by the Senate this week, the law has to pass in the lower chamber on May 16.
+The decree was published on March 25 and had to be turned into law by parliament within two months.
+After the approval by the Senate, the text was passed in the lower chamber on May 16.
 The law will be enforced only in the event of no deal Brexit.

 Claudia Delpero © all rights reserved.

 This article was published on 18 April and updated on 20 April as the bill was approved by the Senate (it was previously mentioning only the approval in the finance committee).
 It was updated again on 26 May following the approval in the lower chamber and to correct the section on absences, previously erroneously stating that rules for EU citizens will continue to apply.
 Photo by Kirk Fisher via Pixabay.